 So you think your air conditioner is pretty cool, right?
 What if we told you it is a low-velocity system?
-Suddenly, you might have an inferiority complex about your home’s cooling system.
-A cool alternative is high-velocity systems, which have been around for a while, but are slowly gaining in popularity.
-They are a good option for older homes, but also have significant disadvantages.
+Suddenly, you might have an inferiority complex about your home’s method of cooling.
+An alternative is high-velocity systems, which have been around for a while, but are now slowly gaining in popularity.

 The major differences between low- and high-velocity air conditioning systems are in the equipment and ductwork.
 High-velocity systems rely on smaller, more flexible tubing than the standard ductwork for low-velocity systems.
 They also have an additional air handler that works in conjunction with a standard thermostat and air conditioner or heat pump.

-These differences make for a range of advantages and disadvantages of high-velocity air conditioning systems.
+Here's how these differences translate into advantages and disadvantages of high-velocity air conditioning systems.

 Advantages of high-velocity systems

-• High-velocity systems are easier to install in an older home with no existing central AC system.
-At just two inches wide, the ducts are much easier to retrofit into older homes than the standard eight-inch-deep HVAC ducts.
+• Ease of installation in an older home with no existing central AC system.
+At just two inches wide, the ducts are much easier to retrofit than the standard eight-inch HVAC ducts.
 The miniature ducts can run inside walls, below floors and in other tight spaces.

-• High-velocity systems also are ideal for new homes with radiant floor heating.
+• Suitability for new homes with radiant floor heating.
 These homes don’t need bulky heating ductwork, so the smaller high-velocity ducts are a good cooling option.

 Disadvantages of high-velocity A/C systems

-• The main stumbling block for most homeowners is cost.
+• Cost.
+Cost is the main stumbling block for most homeowners.
 The specialized ductwork for high-velocity systems can be substantially more expensive to buy and install.
-However, again, retrofitting an older home with these smaller ducts might require less additional remodeling work, so they could save money in the long run.
+However, again, retrofitting an older home with these smaller ducts tends to require less additional remodeling work, so they could save money in the long run.

-• Some users also complain about the noise level of high-velocity AC systems.
-When running, some systems sound like wind blowing in the house, but it is not necessarily louder than the mechanical noise in standard AC systems.
-There is also some specialized sound-deadening equipment available, and some installers promise their systems are nearly silent.
+• Noise.
+The noise level of high-velocity AC systems is also a complaint.
+When running, some systems sound like wind blowing in the house, although this is not necessarily louder than the mechanical noise of standard AC systems.
+Specialized sound-deadening equipment available, and many installers promise their systems are nearly silent.

 High-velocity air conditioning systems are a small, but growing segment of the HVAC market.
-They are ideal for some situations, but certainly have drawbacks that should be considered.
+They are ideal for certain situations, but also have drawbacks that should be considered.